andrewpannn/EE271_resources/gitGuide.md

 [Cmd Prompt](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/)

 Open your repo on github.
 There will be a green button that says Code.
 Click on it and copy to your clipboard the SSH link.
-It will look something like "git@github.com:yourName/yourRepo.git".
+It will look something like `git@github.com:yourName/yourRepo.git`.

 Using terminal or cmd prompt, navigate to the location where you want your local version to reside.
-In the command line, use the command "git clone yourSSHLink" to clone into your repo.
+In the command line, use the command `git clone <yourSSHLink>` to clone into your repo.
 If it worked correctly, a new directory should appear.
 You have now successfully created a remote repo on Github and cloned it to your system!

 ### Ok I've got a repo set up.
 How do I use it?